WebAssembly/design/Modules.md

 * [Calls](Semantics.md#calls), to identify the callee of a direct call.
 * [Exports](BinaryEncoding.md#export-section), to determine which functions are exposed to the embedder.
+* [Start function](Modules.md#module-start-function), to identify which function is called when the instance is fully initialized.

 ## Global Index Space